Informative Essay Guide

 5. Write the Conclusion

-The primary aim of the conclusion is to remind the readers of the main statement and its central points.
-The final paragraph also provides key information from the central part so that the audience understands the relationship between the thesis and the information provided in the following sections.
+The main purpose of the conclusion is to revisit the key statement and highlight its essential points.
+This concluding paragraph also summarizes key points from the core content, helping readers grasp the connection between the thesis and the information presented in the preceding sections.

 Finally, the last part can end the chosen topic by asking the readers to take various actions, i.e., continue to research the topic, discuss it with others, etc.